Joe Seddon: Early life and education

-After leaving school, Seddon read Philosophy, Politics, and Economics (PPE) at Mansfield College, University of Oxford, graduating with first class honours.
-During university, he was an occasional contributor to The Daily Telegraph, where he wrote articles about reforming Britain's higher education system.
+Seddon was ultimately successful in receiving a place to study Philosophy, Politics, and Economics (PPE) at Mansfield College, University of Oxford, and graduated in 2018 with first class honours.
+Whilst studying at Oxford, Seddon received a £6,500 means-tested bursary from the university to fund his living costs.
+Notably, during Seddon’s final year at Oxford, not a single student from his home constituency of Morley & Outwood was admitted to study at the university.
+Alongside his university studies, Seddon was an occasional contributor to The Daily Telegraph, where he wrote articles about reforming Britain's higher education system.